Murals

 Simón DeMadera

-Composición 11 is an original piece of art characterized by its abstract language and the optical illusion it generates.
-It portrays the figure of "rocks" in black and white using the technique of anamorphism, which allows our brain to recognize a previously deformed image or object when we place ourselves at the right point of view.
-The work was made in the pools of the former Tannery, which are located on the second level of the Victor Manuel flea market.
-Its author is the urban artist Simón DeMadera, and it was inaugurated in March 2019.
+Second Level Composición 11 is an original work characterized by its abstract language and the optical illusion it creates.
+It portrays the figure of “rocks” in black and white through the technique of anamorphism, which allows our brain to recognize a previously distorted image or object when viewed from the correct vantage point.
+The work was created in the pools of the former Curtiembre, located on the second level of the Persa Víctor Manuel.
+Its author is the urban artist Simón DeMadera, and it was inaugurated in March of this year.

-Artwork created by the artist Paula Godoy Ossa.
-This 12 x 8 square meters mural, in which epoxy paint was used on concrete.
-It is located next to the mural "Local 54" in La Curtiembre Gallery.
-Its figures maintain a similar style and uses black and white tones.
+Galpón 5 This work was created by the artist Paula Godoy Ossa.
+The mural, measuring 12 x 8 m² and painted with epoxy on concrete, is located next to the “Local 54” mural in the La Curtiembre Gallery.
+It maintains a similar style in its figures and uses black and white tones.

 Exterior murals